 What Is ITAD?

-IT asset disposition (ITAD) is the business of recycling, remodeling, repairing, and displacing outdated electronics in an environmentally friendly and safe place.
+IT asset disposition (ITAD) is the business of recycling, remodelling, repairing, and displacing outdated electronics in an environmentally friendly and safe place.

 Major IT companies use the policy to evacuate the excess digital devices to make way for new ones.
-For this, companies can contact any secondary buyer and sell them to the highest bidder.
+Companies can contact any secondary buyer and sell them to the highest bidder.

-Even companies can dispose of it for their good.
+Even companies can dispose of it for their own good.

 Thus, they must fill the gap in mitigating the disposition problems in many ways.